+We compare the learning curves to examine the effects of pruning, the Laplace correction, and bagging.
 Pruning was introduced (and improved upon) in order to increase the accuracy of unpruned classification trees.
 Accuracy-based pruning (as in C4.5) can hurt probability estimation based on trees, because it eliminates distinctions in estimates that would not affect classification.
 For example, two sibling leaves with probability estimates of 0.8 and 0.9 both would yield a positive classification; however, the different scores may improve ranking performance significantly.
 The Laplace correction makes up for errors in scores due to the smaller samples at the leaves of unpruned trees, and due to the overly extreme bias in the probabilities, as discussed earlier.
 Bagging reduces variance, which leads to estimation errors as well as classification errors (Friedman, 1997).

 The ability of Laplace correction and bagging to improve probability estimation of induced trees has been noted previously.
-Bauer and Kohavi (1999) show similar results evaluating probability estimates using mean-squared error from the true (0/1) class; Provost, Fawcett, and Kohavi (1998) present ROC curves that show similar results, and Provost and Domingos (2000) show similar results using AUR.
+Bauer and Kohavi (1999) show improvements using mean-squared error from the true (0/1) class; Provost, Fawcett, and Kohavi (1998) present ROC curves that show similar results, and Provost and Domingos (2000) show similar results using AUR.
+Our results are consistent with expectations.